Omenka-da-boss/Hng-Stage-2/README.md

 Update and upgrade your srever and install docker and docker-compose

-clone the git repo in your server
+Clone the git repo in your server

 Cd into the git repo